xkollar/xkollar.github.io/data/posts/2017-02-28-kdes-holubicko-litala.markdown

 Notes:

 * Pay attention to dynamics.
-* Dynamics change between 8th and 9th bar shoud be hearable but smooth (not too intense).
+* Dynamics change between 8th and 9th bar should be audible but smooth (not too intense).
 * Train hands separately, with left extra attention to timing (count...)
 * Once comfortable, start putting things together.